 Traditional participant loans are requested through the completion of a standard Loan Request Form.
-All requests are reviewed by a Plan Consultant or a Distribution Specialist to determine if they were accurately entered within BPAS systems (Control 2.11).
+All requests are reviewed by a Participant Services Representative or a Distribution Specialist to determine if they were accurately completed and then entered within BPAS systems (Control 2.11).
 Participant loans through the MyPlanLoan program are requested and automatically permitted based on plan terms through the BPAS website (Control 2.12).